 PSNC’s position is that the EPS tokens which should be sent to the NHSBSA are those used:

-- to capture the exemption signature (other than prescription real-time exempted or exempted by age);
+- to capture the exemption signature (other than prescriptions exempt because of age or the RTEC system);

 - because the patient has paid a prescription charge; or